-In accordance with the provisions of Notice No. 05/2019 of 30 August, from the Banco Nacional de Angola, the individual financial statements of Banco Millennium Atlântico, S.A. are prepared on a going concern basis and in accordance with the International Financial Reporting Standards (IAS/IFRS).
-IAS/IFRS include accounting standards issued by the International Accounting Standards Board

-(IASB) and the interpretations issued by the International Financial Reporting Interpretation Committee (IFRIC) and their predecessor bodies.
+In accordance with the provisions of Notice 05/2019 of August 30, from Banco Nacional de Angola, the individual financial statements of Banco Millennium Atlântico, S.A., are prepared on a going concern basis and in accordance with the International Financial Reporting Standards (IAS/IFRS).
+IAS/IFRS include accounting standards issued by the International Accounting Standards Board (IASB) and the interpretations issued by the International Financial Reporting Interpretation Committee (IFRIC) and their predecessor bodies.

 The financial statements are expressed in thousands of kwanzas (thousands of AOA) rounded to the nearest thousand.
-These were prepared in accordance with the historical cost principle, with the exception of assets and liabilities recorded at fair value, namely financial assets at fair value through other comprehensive income and financial assets at fair value through profit or loss.
+These were prepared in accordance with the historical cost principle, except for assets and liabilities recorded at fair value, namely financial assets at fair value through profit or loss (Note 6) and financial assets at fair value through other comprehensive income (Note 7).

-The preparation of financial statements in accordance with IAS/IFRS requires the Bank to make judgements and estimates and to use assumptions that affect the application of accounting policies and the amounts of income, expenses, assets and liabilities.
-Changes in such assumptions or differences between them and reality may have an impact on current estimates and judgements.
-Areas that involve a higher level of judgement or complexity, or where assumptions and significant estimates are used in the preparation of the financial statements are described in Note 3.
+The preparation of financial statements in accordance with IAS/IFRS requires the Bank to make judgments and estimates and to use assumptions that affect the application of accounting policies and the amounts of income, expenses, assets, and liabilities.
+Changes in such assumptions or differences between them and reality may have an impact on current estimates and judgments.
+Areas that involve a higher level of judgment or complexity, or where assumptions and significant estimates are used in the preparation of the financial statements are described in Note 3.

-The financial statements for the period ended 31 December 2021 were approved at the Board of Directors meeting held on 31 March 2022, and it is the Board of Directors' belief that they will be approved at the General Meeting of Shareholders without material changes.
+The financial statements for the period ended December 31, 2023, were approved at the Board of Directors meeting held on March 15, 2024, and it is the Board of Directors' belief that they will be approved at the General Meeting of Shareholders without material changes.

-The individual financial statements of Banco Millennium Atlântico, S.A, presented herein relate to the periods ended 31 December 2021 and 2020.
-In accordance with the legislation in force, the Bank prepares and presents separate consolidated financial statements.
+The individual financial statements of Banco Millennium Atlântico, S.A., presented herein relate to the periods ended December 31, 2023 and 2022.
+In accordance with the legislation in force, the Bank prepares and presents the consolidated financial statements separately.